Back in November, one of our friends in New York sent out an email detailing plans for a group ski trip to Montana in March.

 Total: $5,246 USD ($2,623 USD per person)

-Remember when I put together a travel budget for 2016 and calculated that we spent $118 per person per travel day?
+When I put together a travel budget for 2016, I calculated that we spent $118 per person per travel day.
 For this trip, that number was a whopping $327!

 It actually killed me a little inside to know that we were spending this much on such a short trip.
 I was worried that the extra cash wouldn’t necessarily amount to extra fun.